 Crockpot Creamed Corn like Rudy’s

-People ask me all of the time, how to prepare this recipe in a crockpot.
-I recommend doubling the recipe because crockpots are larger, but you will simply place all of the ingredients into a crockpot, and cook on low for 4 hours.
+Simply place all of the ingredients into a crockpot, and cook on low for 4 hours.
 Be sure to stir it once every hour, and serve.
 That’s it!
 You are going to love this slow cooker creamed corn!

 Recipe Notes

-How to store and reheat this copycat recipe for Rudy’s Creamed Corn
+How to Store and Reheat Creamed Corn

 I recommend reheating in a pot on the stovetop over low to medium heat until heated through.
 If you are reheating after this has been frozen, I recommend thawing the corn completely before reheating.